AnnikaChauhan/react-unlayer/README.md

 ### Things we have to pay for

+- If we want more than ONE Custom Block
 - Social media tool https://docs.unlayer.com/docs/social-media-tool
 - Timer tool https://docs.unlayer.com/docs/timer
 - Video tool https://docs.unlayer.com/docs/video-tool